 The process of rapidly cryopreserving (freezing) an oocyte or embryo.

 Zygote intrafallopian transfer (ZIFT):

-The woman’s eggs are fertilized in the laboratory and then a laparoscope is used to help transfer the fertilized eggs (zygotes) into her fallopian tubes.
+A woman’s eggs are retrieved and fertilized in the laboratory.
+A laparoscopic procedure is then utilized to transfer the fertilized eggs (zygotes) into her fallopian tubes.

 Alternative treatments including other assisted reproductive procedures such as Zygote Intrafallopian Transfer (ZIFT) and donor egg/embryo, ovulation stimulation with/without intrauterine insemination (IUI), donor sperm insemination, no treatment, and adoption should be taken into consideration.